 Candle Molds will also be an important component to have amongst your candle making supplies.
 They come in all shapes and sizes, and are the perfect way to get cool and interesting shapes out of your candles.

 Candle molds are usually made of 3 different types of material, metal candle molds, plastic molds and silicone molds.
 Metal will give you the best finish, but plastic and silicone offer more diverse shapes for you to experiment with.

 It’s important to keep in mind that only certain types of wax are suitable for pouring into molds.
 Paraffin wax is probably your best choice for molds, although you can use beeswax or a paraffin-soy blend if you prefer.

 Candle making jars can also be found on Amazon, they are a nice alternative to your traditional freestanding candles, and look wonderful too.
 They’re also extremely versatile as you can use pretty much any type of wax that is suitable for candle making.

-Also, you don’t have to stick to just jars, decorative candle tins can look equally as pretty and luxurious.
+Also, you don’t have to stick to just jars, these decorative candle tins from Amazon can look equally as pretty and luxurious.

 When making jar candles, it’s quite possible that you won’t get a perfect finish on the sides of your candles.
 This is due to how candle wax contracts when it cools, and this can be quite visible with a fully transparent jar.

 Double Boiler (Bain Marie)

 The double boiler, or bain marie as it is more commonly known in Europe, is pretty much the only sure fire way to melt your wax without burning any off.
-While you can buy purpose built double boilers, many of you will already have the equipment necessary to put one together.
+While you can buy purpose-built double boilers pots from Amazon, many of you will already have the equipment necessary to put one together.

-A double boiler is essential a metal pan, filled with a few inches of water, with a metal or heatproof glass bowl sitting on top.
+A double boiler is essentially a metal pan, filled with a few inches of water, with a metal or heatproof glass bowl sitting on top.
 When you pop it on the stove, the water in the pan will boil and begin to heat the contents of the above bowl slowly, without subjecting it to any direct heat.